dhongu/deltatech/deltatech_stock_transfer/README.rst

 Features:
- - Wizard pt transfer produse dintr-o locatie in alta
+ - Wizard for product transfer from one location to another

 Bug Tracker